NetCoreTemplates/razor-press/MyApp/_pages/ssg.md

 ### Limitations

-The primary limitations for developing statically generated Apps is that a **snapshot** of entire App is generated at deployment, which prohibits being able to render different content **per request**, e.g. for Authenticated users which would require executing custom JavaScript after the page loads to dynamically alter the page's initial content.
+The primary limitations for developing statically generated Apps is that a **snapshot** of entire App is generated at deployment, which prohibits being able to render different content **per request**, e.g. for Authenticated users which would instead require executing custom JavaScript after the page loads to dynamically alter the page's initial content.

-Otherwise in practice you'll be able develop your Razor Pages utilizing Razor's full feature-set, the primary concessions stem from Pages being executed in a static context which prohibits pages from returning dynamic content per request, instead any "different views" should be maintained in separate pages.
+Otherwise in practice you'll be able develop your Razor Pages utilizing Razor's full feature-set, the primary concessions stem from Pages being executed in a static context which prohibits pages from returning dynamic content per request, instead any **"different views"** should be maintained in separate pages.

 #### No QueryString Params